 The UCLA Center for the Study of Latino Health and Culture states that Cinco de Mayo celebrations are important to Latinos in America because it helps cement their collective identity.
 The fact that this day commemorates an underdog victory has been a source of encouragement and motivation to persist in the hope of achieving the American dream.
 Having a fun fiesta to get together with other Latinos, whether of Mexican heritage or hailing from other parts of Latin America, also helps promote a sense of community and is a source of ethnic pride.
 This is probably the prevailing reason why Cinco de Mayo is celebrated in cities all over the United States.
 Some even say that Cinco de Mayo now rivals St. Patrick's Day countrywide.

 Undoubtedly, clever marketing makes the world go round, and if marketing has done anything for this day of festivities, it has expanded its reach and encouraged its celebration regardless of heritage or cultural background.
-Since 1980, the powers that be have encouraged the celebration of the Cinco de Mayo with clever slogans, tasty treats, and just way too much fun to simply pass it by.
+Since 1980, the powers that be have encouraged the celebration of the Cinco de Mayo with clever slogans, tasty treatst, and just way too much fun to simply pass it by.

 Cinco de Mayo Today